924 Gilman Street: Founding and early years (1986–1990)

-"We didn't know shit about construction, and people were coming out of the woodwork, just showing up and helping—people who had the skills we needed, carpenters, plumbers, electricians.
+We didn't know shit about construction, and people were coming out of the woodwork, just showing up and helping—people who had the skills we needed, carpenters, plumbers, electricians.
 We had to build new bathrooms, etc., and pass the inspections.
-We got our final approval from the city the afternoon of our first show, which was New Year's Eve, December 1986."
+We got our final approval from the city the afternoon of our first show, which was New Year's Eve, December 1986.

-Rent on the 2,000 square foot building was $2,000 per month at the time of the club's launch—regarded as a reasonable and manageable rate.
+Rent on the 2,000-square-foot building was $2,000 per month at the time of the club's launch—regarded as a reasonable and manageable rate.

 On December 31, 1986, the first musical performance was held at 924 Gilman.
-Since then, it has been one of the longest-running independent music venues in the United States.
-The club slowly progressed as a mecca for punk youth to get away from everyday issues at home, work, government, etc.

-In its initial phase hardcore punk shows were held three days a week—on Friday and Saturday nights as well as Sunday matinees.
+In its initial phase, hardcore punk shows were held three days a week—on Friday and Saturday nights as well as Sunday matinees.
 This quickly proved to be overwhelming for club volunteers, however, and as an alternative non-hardcore shows began to be run on Fridays by a separate crew of organizers.
 These Friday shows were more poorly attended than the Saturday night and Sunday afternoon hardcore extravaganzas but nevertheless served their purpose of providing an alternative venue to bands seeking to escape the grim reality of 21-and-over bar shows while allowing core volunteers to avoid the burnout associated with excessive event scheduling.
 This necessary scheduling adjustment had the serendipitous effect of diversifying and broadening the base of support for the 924 Gilman space.